WeDontPanic/JotoTranslations/README.md

 - Choose a language from the table below
 - Copy en.ts
 - Rename the file to your language code
+- Within the file, rename the constant' name to your language code
 - Translate every field within the file
 - Done! -> You can now create a pull request